-The bowl of the pedestal sink should be at least 27 inches from the ground level and not more than 34 inches high.
+The bowl of the pedestal sink should be at least 27 inches from the ground level and not more than 34 inches high, according to the ADA requirements.
 This ensures that handicapable persons can reach the water and sink bowl and that there is enough clearance for their knees under the bowl.
 The pedestal should be set back against the wall or be thin enough so it fits between the wheels and the person's legs.
 The sink must be at least 6 1/2 inches deep.

 They should be easy to operate with one hand.
 No tight grasping or twisting of the wrist should be required to turn on the water in an ADA pedestal sink.
 The guidelines state the force required to turn on the water should be no more than 5 lbs.
 The types of operable parts may be lever-operated, two-handled turn-style, push-type or motion activated.

 The valves and P-trap drain assembly are exposed under many pedestal style sinks.
 ADA pedestal sinks require these parts to be concealed within the pedestal to prevent people from hurting themselves by bumping into the parts.
 Pedestal sinks are specifically designed so the pedestal base fits over the drain assembly to conceal it and prevent harm.
 If for any reason these parts cannot fit inside the pedestal base, they should be covered with a plumbing pipe cover to ensure safe use of the sink.

-If a sink is being installed beside another fixture, plumbing code requires that there be at least 36 inches of clearance from the closest edge of the fixture to the center of the pedestal sink.
+If a sink is being installed beside another fixture, plumbing code requires that there be at least 36 inches of clearance from the closest edge of the fixture to the center of the ADA compliant pedestal sink.
 If the sink is installed next to a wall, the clearance from the wall to the center of the sink should also be 36 inches.